wantingmao01/wantingmao01.github.io/README.md

    - _Start in September 2023_
    - Data Science major capstone project.
 During the fall quarter, we will delve into the topic of Diffusion Models, and in winter, we'll develop our own project upon our exploration.

-3. **Volunteer Undergraduate Researcher at UC San Diego Jacobs School of Engineering** with Professor [Imani N. S. Munyaka](https://www.imanimunyaka.com/)
+3. **The Impact of Security-Related Chatbots on Users’ Mental Model** with Professor [Imani N. S. Munyaka](https://www.imanimunyaka.com/)
     - _September 2022 - December 2022 and March 2023 - June 2023_
+    - Admitted as part of the ERSP summer program.
+    - Background: Although recommendation chatbots are commonly used, we want to assess the influence of a security-focused chatbot on user mental frameworks and the overall user experience.
     - Explored SAUR Conversational Recommender System, Saleforce Converse and Rasa framework for conversational chatbot.
     - Developed Recommendation AI Chatbot for security softwares, including the design of icon and UI.
+[More about this project](https://drive.google.com/file/d/1tVnZK06rlR5YoPayzCYYr4HqEn6LoroF/view).

 4. [**CSNext: Graduate School Prep Workshop at UW Reality Lab**](https://realitylab.uw.edu/components/csnext.html) with [Shirley Xue](https://xueqiuyue.com) and [Antonio Glenn](https://antoniog.page)
     - _March 2023 - May 2023_
+    - Selected to be part of the UW CSnext workshop.
     - Processed ECG signal data collected by smart earrings.
-    - Employed ML techniques(Adaboost decision tree, 1D-CNN etc.) to identify abnormal ECG signals with scikit-learn and Tensorflow keras.
+    - Employed ML techniques(Adaboost decision tree, 1D-CNN etc.) to identify abnormal ECG signals with scikit-learn and Tensorflow keras.[More about this project](https://docs.google.com/presentation/d/1gANPhlKGhzyfjHVtH1_s1UDwlTLk4VhuGtrWEP0PTjY/edit?usp=sharing)

-5. **Student Researcher at UC San Diego Jacobs School of Engineering** with Professor [Imani N. S. Munyaka](https://www.imanimunyaka.com/)
+5. **Tweeter Data Analysis** with Professor [Imani N. S. Munyaka](https://www.imanimunyaka.com/)
    - _June 2022 - September 2022_
    - Early Research Scholars Program (ERSP) Summer Program
-   - Worked on project of building recommendation chatbot for security-related softwares and further explored how the chatbot influences users' model model.
-[More about this project](https://drive.google.com/file/d/1tVnZK06rlR5YoPayzCYYr4HqEn6LoroF/view).
    - Twitter analysis including Data Gathering, Data Preprocessing, Keyword Trend Analysis, Sentiment Analysis, and Topic Modeling in both R and Python.
 [More about this project.](https://github.com/Munyaka-Research-Group/su22_allprojects/tree/main/twitterFU)
       - Individually analyzed 2300+ tweets mentioning “spam call”-related keywords and tags.
       - Assisted team members([Akshay Mehta](https://github.com/Akshay024), [Claire Lee](https://github.com/clairecgl) and [Xinyi(Cindy) Wang](https://github.com/xiw013)) analyze a total of 10000+ tweets.